Central Asians in ancient Indian literature: Manusmriti

-Puranas
+Puranic literature

 The Haihaya Yadavas are the first known invaders in the recorded history of the sub-continent.
 Described in the Puranas as allying with four other groups, the invaders were eventually defeated and assimilated into the local community under different castes from Kshatriyas to Shudras.
 Alberuni refers to this description, saying that the "five hordes" belonged to his own people, i.e. Central Asia.

-The Puranic Bhuvanakosha attests that Bahlika or Bactria was the northernmost Puranic Janapada of ancient India and was located in Udichya or Uttarapatha division of Indian sub-continent.
-The Uttarapatha or northern division of Jambudvipa comprised an area of Central Asia from the Urals and the Caspian Sea to the Yenisei and from Turkistan and Tien Shan ranges to the Arctic (Dr S. M. Ali).
+The Puranic Bhuvanakosha attests that Bahlika was the northernmost Puranic Janapada of ancient India and was located in Udichya or Uttarapatha division of Indian sub-continent.

 Kavyamimamsa of Rajashekhara

 The 10th century CE Kavyamimamsa of Pandit Rajashekhara knew about the existence of several Central Asian tribes.
 He furnishes an exhaustive list of the extant tribes of his times and places the Shakas, Tusharas, Vokanas, Hunas, Kambojas, Vahlika, Vahlava, Tangana, Limpaka, Turushka and others together, styling them all as the tribes from Uttarapatha or north division.